 Microsoft is investigating data usage by Windows Phone 7 devices after internet forums have been flooded with complaints about unidentified data use charges

 Microsoft hopes to create 4,000 new jobs in the UK this year through its Britain Works recruitment programme.
-The software giant announced its plans today as part of a co-ordinatedeffort to create thousands of private sector jobs in the UK during 2011.
-Among the firms signing up to the government-ba
+The software giant announced its plans today as part of a co-ordinated effort to create thousands of private sector jobs in the UK during 2011.

 T-Mobile has changed its mobile phone internet policy to restrict file downloads by limiting customer data usage.